phrase/openapi/intro.md

 ## Usage examples

-Learn how to work more efficiently with Phrase API v2 with these workflow-oriented examples.
+Learn how to work more efficiently with Phrase Strings API v2 with these workflow-oriented examples.

 </div>